-This chapter shows you how to install the TLZ09-AA/AB 3.5-inch and TLZ09-BA/BB 5.25-inch form factor) cassette tape drives in a system enclosure or external expansion box.
+This chapter shows you how to install the TLZ09-AA/AB or TLZ10-AB 3.5-inch form factor and the TLZ09-BA/BB or TLZ10-BB 5.25-inch form factor cassette tape drives in a system enclosure or external expansion box.
 Read the following sections to complete the installation.